David McEnery

-Red River Dave McEnery (born David Largus McEnery) (December 15, 1914 – January 15, 2002) was an American artist, musician, and writer of topical songs.
-His two best-known are "Amelia Earhart's Last Flight" (a memorial tribute to the recently deceased pilot) and "There's a Star-Spangled Banner Waving Somewhere".
+David Largus McEnery (December 15, 1914 – January 15, 2002), often referred to professionally as Red River Dave, was an American musician, writer of topical songs, and painter.
+His two best-known songs are "Amelia Earhart's Last Flight" (a memorial tribute to the pilot following her disappearance) and "Ballad of Francis Powers" (his own lyrics set to the music of the World War II song "There's a Star-Spangled Banner Waving Somewhere").

-He was born in San Antonio, Texas, United States.
-He got the nickname "Red River Dave" because he enjoyed singing "Red River Valley" at Brackenridge High School in San Antonio.
+Biography

-Career
+McEnery was born in December 1914 in San Antonio, Texas.
+He got the nickname "Red River Dave" because he enjoyed singing "Red River Valley" at Brackenridge High School in his hometown.

-He first appeared on radio at age 18, in 1932, for KABC in San Antonio.
-In 1936 he became "cattle whip and lariat champion" at a state competition.
-That same year he broadcast a live singing performance from the Goodyear Blimp over CBS AM radio station WQAM in Miami.
+McEnery first appeared on radio at age 18, in 1932, for KABC in San Antonio.
+In 1936, he became "cattle whip and lariat champion" at a state competition.
+That same year, he broadcast a live singing performance from the Goodyear Blimp over CBS AM radio station WQAM in Miami.

-His career really took off with his topical song "Amelia Earhart's Last Flight", broadcast in a pioneer television broadcast from the 1939 New York World's Fair, where his band entertained at the Swift Premium exhibit.
+McEnery's career really took off with his topical song "Amelia Earhart's Last Flight", broadcast in a pioneer television broadcast from the 1939 New York World's Fair, where his band entertained at the Swift Premium exhibit.

 He worked for radio station WOR (AM) in New York City.
 He was a radio personality in border radio for station XERF.
-From the 1940s McEnery had a daily radio show for several years at station WOAI in his home town of San Antonio, where he set up a booking office for himself and his band.
+From the 1940s, McEnery had a daily radio show for several years at station WOAI (AM) in his home town of San Antonio, where he set up a booking office for himself and his band.